syncfusion-content/winui-docs/winui/Color-Palette/Getting-Started.md

         public MainPage()
         {
             this.InitializeComponent();
-            // Creating an instance of the ColorPalette control SfColorPalette colorPalette = new SfColorPalette();
+            // Creating an instance of the Color Palette control SfColorPalette colorPalette = new SfColorPalette();
             grid.Children.Add(colorPalette);
         }